popeyeotaku/atntest/atntest.md

 ## The Test

 Let's write our own set of serial routines.
 Let's set-up our high level interrupt routine.
+It'll get called 60 times per second according to the clock interrupt set up when the C64 boots into BASIC.
+The first thing it does is save the current and target scanlines, so we can use the VIC-II's scanline counter to know when to wrap up our transfer.

 ```{.asm6502 #irq}
     .code